katersonnbert/gitnotes/GoLang.md

 	```

 - NOTE! `int, uint, uintptr` types are 32bit/64bit on 32/64bit systems respectively.
-- More information about strings, bytes and runes can be found (in this blog entry)[https://blog.golang.org/strings].
+- More information about strings, bytes and runes can be found [in this blog entry](https://blog.golang.org/strings).

-### String
+### String (and runes)
 - In Go a string is a read-only slice of bytes (of any format e.g. Unicode, UTF-8, etc).
 - Since a string is a slice of bytes, the individual bytes of a string can be accessed by index.
         `sampleString[0]` yields the byte of string sampleString at index 0.
+- Every string literal always holds valid UTF-8 sequences.
+- These sequences are called runes (not characters, since they hold bytes).

 # Type conversion